 A command interpreter function that will be called to execute command line strings.
-The function must expect the following arguments:
+The function must accept five arguments:

-sh is a string naming the shell program to use. escape is a function that can be called to escape shell special characters in the command line. cmd is the path to the command to be executed. args is the arguments to the command. env is a dictionary of the environment variables in which the command should be executed.
+shell is a string naming the shell program to use, escape is a function that can be called to escape shell special characters in the command line, cmd is the path to the command to be executed, args holds the arguments to the command and env is a dictionary of environment variables defining the execution environment in which the command should be executed.